globus/globus-compute/docs/funcx_upgrade.rst

 * ``LoginManager.get_funcx_web_client()`` has been renamed to ``.get_web_client()``

-Most constants and variable names with ``FuncX`` in their names have **not** changed in order to simply the migration process:
+Most constants and variable names with ``FuncX`` in their names have **not** changed in order to simplify the migration process:

 * Client.FUNCX_SCOPE
 * Client.FUNCX_SDK_CLIENT_ID